wrightcameron/hiring-exercise/README.md

    1. Birth year
    2. Favorite color
       1. These should be displayed when viewing a single user
-3. Add a password reset page
+3. Add a password reset page and API endpoints:
    1. Don't worry about e-mail notifications or one time password reset keys, just a page that allows a user to update their password
    2. Require the following fields:
       1. User ID